petervaro/pcd/README.md

     return value.strip()
 ```

-The result is much cleaner, easier to read and understand, and best of all
+The result is much cleaner, easier to read and understand, and best of all at
-things, at the same time it is also conditionally there and can be removed
+the same time it is also conditionally there, and can be removed without
-without touching the code again.
+touching the code again.
 So, after heavily testing the program with the
 contracts enabled, the application can be optimised greatly by stripping the
 decorators out.
+During the development phase, if another component wants to use
+an already *contracted* one then that component has to respect its contracts,
+which is exactly what the decorator ensures.

 > **Note:** `pcd` currently only supports pre- and postconditions, but later on
 > it will introduce *invariants* as well.